 Namsan Seoul Tower and Hello Kitty Island

-Head over on the other side and climb the other hill to get to NSeoul Tower.
+Head over to the other side and climb the other hill to get to NSeoul Tower.

 Head to the NSeoul Tower standing at 236.7 meters high and it offers a complete 360 degrees view over Seoul from above.